mHassan11/mHassan11/README.md

  ```

 ## Current Works
- * I'm currently working on understanding the vetting process of Social Websites.
+ * I'm currently working on understanding the vetting process of Social Websites against evil entities and malicious postings.

  * I'm also working up on polishing my skills 🌱 in **Competitive Programming**.